pablobuendia/notification-service/README.md

 separate package.
 It's main task is to simulate constant traffic of notifications.

-## How to run
+## Third solution iteration

-- Clone the repo
+The third iteration now allows tokens and second limits.
+It also incorporates endpoints to modify them via the REST API.
-- Run `mvn spring-boot:run` to start the application
+It adds exception global handling and simplifies internal components.
+It also adds tests, thought more are needed to fully test the solution.